alejandronunezhu/python_functions/bank_app/README.md

 ## 🚀 Features

-- ✅ Base `BankAccount` class
+- ✅ Base 'BankAccount' class
-- 🏦 `SavingsAccount` class with interest calculation
+- 🏦 'SavingsAccount' class with interest calculation
-- 💳 `CheckingAccount` class with overdraft protection
+- 💳 'CheckingAccount' class with overdraft protection
 - 🖥️ Text-based menu for user interaction

 ---

 ## 📂 File Structure

-For this simple project, everything is in one file:
+For this simple project, everything is in one file.

 ---